 So, if you’re at your local Costco or Sam’s Club looking at a great deal on a huge multipack, step outside and call eBay support before you buy it and break it up.
 Just remember to bring your smartphone so you can get a passcode.

-While eBay claims to offer email and live chat support, I didn’t see any such options on their contact page.
-GetHuman also reports that there is no eBay email address.
-If these options still exist, they’re only available for certain questions, and you’ll have to jump through all of eBay’s hoops to get to them.
+When I originally wrote this article in 2016, eBay claimed to offer live chat support, but it was nowhere to be found even then.
+GetHuman also reports that there is no eBay live chat.
+If this option still exists, it's only available for certain questions, and you’ll have to jump through all of eBay’s hoops to get to them.

 Perhaps the easiest way to reach eBay customer support is through social media.